htw-imi-showtime/showtime-website/content/ss21/master/m6-migrate-the-imimap-to-mevn/features.md

 * Students can register their internships using the IMI-Map.
 They can print their registration form from the IMI-Map to hand in with the internship officer.

 **Internship Administration**
-* The internship officer can use the IMI-Map to keep track of the internship and the corresponding paperwork.
+* The internship officer can use the IMI-Map to keep track of the internships and the corresponding paperwork.
 {{</section>}}

 {{<section title="The New">}}